Member Handbook

 NC Innovations Participant Responsibilities

-As an NC Innovations waiver participant, you also have some responsibilities.
-Your care manager will help you review and sign the Participant Responsibilities form.
+As an NC Innovations waiver participant, you have some responsibilities.
+Your care manager will review the Participant Responsibilities form and you sign the form.
 This form lists the responsibilities of each person participating in the NC Innovations waiver, and important policies each person needs to be aware of before they agree to participate.
 Your care manager will discuss your responsibilities with you when you enter the NC Innovations waiver and each year you continue to receive services.

 • If you do not follow NC Innovations waiver requirements, you may lose NC Innovations waiver funding and services.
-The form is signed each year you participate.
+The form is signed each year you participate in the waiver.

 Back to Top ▲